 - Chronic pain

 - Poor posture

 - Inability to walk

-These complications can significantly restrict motor control, which increases one’s risk of developing pressure sores, low muscle mass, and osteoporosis.
+These complications may significantly restrict motor control, which increases one’s risk of developing pressure sores, low muscle mass, and osteoporosis.

 Additionally, because spastic quadriplegia is linked to greater amounts of damage to the brain, individuals are more likely to experience associative conditions.
-Associative conditions are the result of a completely different source of brain damage that commonly co-occur alongside cerebral palsy.
+Associative conditions are the result of a completely different source of brain damage that commonly occurs along with cerebral palsy.

 Associative conditions of cerebral palsy include:

 Because these effects are not directly related to CP, many children with spastic quadriplegia may not experience them.
 However, being aware of this increased risk may help you identify symptoms sooner and prompt early management.

 Now that you understand how spastic quadriplegia can affect one’s quality of life, let’s discuss the potential for recovery.